• Skip to primary navigation

 So while many of these islands are quite remote, they’re actually really convenient to get to and get around – at least by Norwegian standards!
 You can simply board a ferry in downtown Bodø and a few hours later find yourself having a totally unique and truly authentic experience of Norwegian coastal life, far away from the tourist crowds of Lofoten and the fjords of southern Norway.
 And what you lose in crowds you certainly won’t lose in views:

-Fewer than 500 people live on Træna, on the islands of Husøya, Selvær, Sanna (the island with the famous mountain peaks) and Sandøy.
-I visited the main island of Husøya, where most of Træna’s residents live.
+On both of my visits to Træna I stayed on the main island of Husøya, where most of Træna’s residents live.
 There’s a supermarket here, as well as a few shops, cafés, a school, and several accommodation options.
 However – and now this is something I rarely say because I’m a huge fan of cute Norwegian accommodation – I really recommend wild camping on Træna.

 The great thing about camping on these islands is that while on mainland Norway it can actually be kind of difficult to find good wild camping spots unless you’re hiking up into the mountains, often the islands have such small populations that it’s easy to walk out of town and have tons of space to yourself.
 And that’s exactly how it is on Husøya.